 The Archpriest’s Church of Santa Maria la Major

-The basilica is considered one of the most beautiful temples in the Mediterranean.
+The basilica is one of the most beautiful temples in the Mediterranean.
 It dates back to the 13th century when the building began.
-It has a beautiful façade composed of two doors – the door of the Apostles and the door of the Virgins.
-Inside take a look at the choir’s staircase, baroque altar, and the monumental pipe organ which was built in 1720.
+It has a beautiful facade composed of two doors – the door of the Apostles and the door of the Virgins.
+Inside, take a look at the choir’s staircase, baroque altar, and the monumental pipe organ from 1720.

 Convent of San Francisco

-Access to the castle and the Convent of San Francisco is included in the same ticket.
+You can access the castle and the Convent of San Francisco using the same ticket.
 Currently (January 2022) it is still closed due to the works being carried out in the cloister.

 The historic center

-Also known as Aqüeducte de Santa Llúcia.
+Also known as Aqueducte de Santa Llucia.
 You can find it right below the city walls.
-It’s a Gothic-style hydraulic infrastructure built in the 14th century.
+It’s a Gothic-style hydraulic infrastructure from the 14th century.

 You can only get to Morella by road.
 If you aren’t traveling in your own car perhaps the second-best option is to rent one.
 But you can also get there by public bus from Castellón de la Plana.
 The drive takes about 1.5 h by car and 2 hours by bus.

 You can leave the car in this parking, paying €2.5 for all day (in November 2021).